BlueBrain/atlas-suite/README.md

 [GitHub repo](https://github.com/BlueBrain/atlas-direction-vectors),
 [Documentation](https://github.com/BlueBrain/atlas-direction-vectors#readme).

-**TBD.**

-Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.
+**Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.**

+This project is used to create direction vectors for several brain regions including the cerebellum, the isocortex, and the thalamus of the AIBS P56 mouse brain.
+Direction vectors are 3D unit vectors associated to voxels of a brain region.
+They represent the directions that cross transversely the layers in laminar brain regions.

 ## atlas-placement-hints